-JCoSS Year 11 Curriculum Booklet 2022-23

-Subject GCSE Design & Technology

-Examination Board AQA

-Main topics/areas studied this year Course Name: GCSE Design and Technology 8552 Students continue with Assessment Objective 2 of their NEA projects.
-AOI Identifying and Investigating Design possibilities Producing a Design Brief and Specification AO2 Generating Design Ideas Developing Design Ideas Developing Design Ideas AO3 Realizing Design Ideas AO3 Analyzing & Evaluating NEA counts for 50% of their final grade for DT.
+Students will be focusing on 'AO2 - Generating design ideas and Developing design ideas.
+Students will be working on the Development of their Design Proposals (including modelling)' Developing an understanding of how to select and use material Subject GCSE Design & Technology Students continue with Assessment Objective 2 of their NEA projects.
+AO1 Identifying and Investigating Design possibilities Producing a Design Brief and Specification AO2 Generating Design Ideas Developing Design Ideas Realizing Design Ideas Realizing Design Ideas AO3 Analyzing & Evaluating NEA counts for 50% of their final grade for DT.
 They will be given a set context from the AQA board which they must work to.
 They will find their own client and independently research, design, plan and make a final product to be submitted for assessment along with an E-Portfolio.
-Autumn NEA (Non Exam Assessment) = 50% of the final grade.
+NEA (Non Exam Assessment) = 50% of the final grade.
 Final Exam (2 hours) = 50% of the final grade.
+NEA will continue through to 25th March 2022 which is the final deadline.
+There will also be a full exam paper during the mock exam period in November 2021.
+Students will be focusing on 'AO2 - Generating design ideas and Developing design ideas.
+Students will be working on the Development of their Design Proposals (including modelling)' Developing an understanding of how to select and use material Examination Board AQA properties.
+Main topics/areas Course Name: GCSE Design and Technology 8552 Students continue with Assessment Objective 2 of their NEA projects.
+AO1 Identifying and Investigating Design possibilities Producing a Design Brief and Specification AO2 Generating Design Ideas Developing Design Ideas Realizing Design Ideas Realizing Design Ideas AO3 Analyzing & Evaluating NEA counts for 50% of their final grade for DT.
+They will be given a set context from the AQA board which they must work to.
+They will find their own client and independently research, design, plan and make a final product to be submitted for assessment along with an E-Portfolio.
+NEA (Non Exam Assessment) = 50% of the final grade.
 Final Exam (2 hours) = 50% of the final grade.
-Final Exam (2 hours) = 50% of the final grade.
-Final Exam (2 hours) = 50% of the final grade.
-Final Exam (2 hours) = 50% of the final grade.
 There will also be a full exam paper during the mock exam period in November 2021.
-Students will be focusing on 'AO2 - Generating design ideas and Developing an understanding of how to select and use materials and manufacturing methods with full regard to their working properties.
-Developing an understanding the implications of a wide range of issues including social, moral, environmental and sustainability Carrying out detailed testing and evaluation throughout the iterative process, designing, modelling
+Students will be focusing on 'AO2 - Generating design ideas and Developing design ideas.
+Students will be working on the Development of their Design Proposals (including modelling)' Developing an understanding of how to select and use materials and manufacturing methods with full regard to their working properties.
+Developing and understanding the implications of a wide range of issues including social, moral, environmental and sustainability Carrying out detailed testing and evaluation throughout the iterative process, designing, modelling and making of their ideas.
+Evaluating the design ideas against the requirements of the design criteria Students will develop their chosen idea through experimentation with a wide variety of techniques and